 In addition, our business could be affected by public health epidemics, such as the outbreak of avian influenza, severe acute respiratory syndrome, or SARS, Zika virus, Ebola virus or other disease.
-In late December 2019, a strain of SARS-CoV-2, which causes the COVID-19 disease, was reported to have surfaced in
+In late December 2019, a strain of SARS-CoV-2, which causes the COVID-19 disease, was reported to have surfaced in Wuhan, China.

-Wuhan, China.
 On January 30, 2020, the World Health Organization reportedly declared this COVID-19 outbreak a health emergency of international concern.
-On February 28, 2020, the World Health Organization reportedly increased the assessment of the risk of spread and the risk of impact of COVID-19 to very high at global level.
+On February 28, 2020, the World Health Organization reportedly increased the assessment of the risk of spread and the risk of impact of COVID- 19 to very high at global level.
 In March 2020, the World Health Organization declared the COVID-19 a pandemic.
 With an aim to contain the COVID-19 outbreak, the PRC government has imposed various strict measures across the PRC including, but not limited to, travel restrictions, mandatory quarantine requirements, and postponed resumption of business operations.
-Considering the features of our cloud services, in particular, our public cloud services which are generally offered in a continual and long term, and majority of our employees are located in Beijing, our headquarters, we are adapted to flexible working style and are able to provide services to our customers remotely and promptly during the COVID-19 outbreak, but a few of our enterprise cloud service customers may experience business disruption as a result of those measures to contain the COVID-19 outbreak, resulting in potential delay of certain enterprise cloud service projects.
+A few of our enterprise cloud service customers may experience business disruption as a result of measures to contain the COVID-19 outbreak, resulting in potential delay of certain enterprise cloud service projects.
 Additionally, as COVID-19 continues to evolve into a worldwide health crisis, it has adversely affected the global economy and financial markets, such as significant declines in the global stock markets.
 If the COVID-19 outbreak is not effectively controlled in a short period of time, our business and results of operations could be adversely affected to the extent the COVID-19 outbreak harms the China or world economy generally.
 In addition, our business and results of operations could also be adversely affected to the extent the COVID-19 outbreak harms the business of our customers, who may experience reduced business volume, delay or suspend procurement of cloud services, or reduce their IT spending, which in turn may have a negative impact on the demands for our products and solutions.
 The extent to which the COVID-19 outbreak impacts our financial condition and results of operations for the full year of 2020 cannot be reasonably estimated at this time and will depend on future developments that currently cannot be predicted, including new information which may emerge concerning the severity of the COVID-19 outbreak and the actions to contain the COVID-19 outbreak or treat its impact, and the impact on the economic growth and business of our customers for the foreseeable future, among others.
 Any future outbreak of public health epidemics may restrict economic activities in affected regions, resulting in reduced business volume, disrupt our business operations and adversely affect our results of operations.

-Although we maintain incident management and disaster response plans, in the event of a major disruption caused by a natural disaster or man-made problem, such as power disruptions, computer viruses, data security breaches or terrorism, we may be unable to continue our operations and may endure system interruptions, reputational harm, delays in our development activities, lengthy interruptions in service, breaches of data security and loss of critical data, any of which could adversely affect our business, results of operations and financial condition.
+Although we maintain incident management and disaster response plans, in the event of a major disruption caused by a natural disaster or manmade problem, such as power disruptions, computer viruses, data security breaches or terrorism, we may be unable to continue our operations and may endure system interruptions, reputational harm, delays in our development activities, lengthy interruptions in service, breaches of data security and loss of critical data, any of which could adversely affect our business, results of operations and financial condition.